 I did a brief review on my IG a few months back.
 And my thoughts haven’t changed much.
-For the price, you’re getting an all-in-one day cream. (excluding sunscreen though) This has your peptides, vitamin C, niacinamide, ceramides, probiotics, antioxidants, NFT’s, you name it and it probably has it in some form!
+For the price, you’re getting an all-in-one day cream. (excluding sunscreen though) This has your peptides, vitamin C, niacinamide, ceramides, probiotics, antioxidants, NMFs, you name it and it probably has it in some form!
 If you’re someone who just wants to slap a moisturizer and spf and go about your day, this is the moisturizer to reach for!
 So although this is an expensive product if you count your moisturizer and serums all together, you might end up with the same price point.
 Depending on what products you use of course.

 Although Allies of Skin offers complimentary serums and boosters, I do feel like with this product you shouldn’t have to add any extras.
 Only in wintertime does this need a little boost of hydration, but it all depends on your skin and how frugal you are with the use of the product.
 With regular use I find my skin to look more even-toned and balanced.
 I wouldn’t say that it’s very firming compared to other products in that category.
 But it sort of does what it says it does.
 Again, I do see why this is a best-seller and a favorite among so many!

-However, all-in-all, I don’t deem it as a necessity for my skin to thrive.
+However, all-in-all, I don’t deem it a necessity for my skin to thrive.
 It’s not like my skin breaks down as soon as I stop using, nor do I see such a huge difference when I do use it.
 Not to mention that I feel a sense of needing to be frugal with its usage despite me getting it for much less.
 And so, the price point on this one makes it much less likely that I will repurchase.
 I rather spend $109 on other actives than a day cream, even though this one shortens my morning routine to only two products.
 I haven’t tried the Retinal & Peptides repair night cream, but I would much rather go full price on that one instead.

 As I get older, I might change my mind and start investing in more expensive creams… I mean, Caroline Hirons recommends you do lol.
-But as someone entering my early thirties, I think I’m still fine using whatever hydrating cream I can find at the drugstore for barrier strength and spend my money on things that truly give results.
+But as someone entering my early thirties, I think I’m still fine using whatever hydrating cream I can find at the drugstore for barrier strength and spending my money on things that truly give results.

 Promise Keeper Blemish Sleeping Facial

 Next, I came across a mini size of the Promise Keeper Blemish Facial, which was one of the original products I wanted to try.
 This is a nightly leave-on treatment mask with a lot of good stuff!
 A blend of 2% Dioic acid (also found in their Multi-Nutrient cream) helps to brighten the complexion, balance, and support even skin tone as it acts as a melanin regulator helping fade hyperpigmentation.
-It’s then combined with some of my favorites, Mandelic, Lactic & Pyruvic Acid to further “purify” (you know what I mean…) the skin.
+It’s then combined with some of my favorites, Mandelic, Lactic, and Pyruvic Acid to further “purify” (you know what I mean…) the skin.
 Plus 15 antioxidants, brighteners, and anti-bacterial ingredients like Niacinamide, Silver, and Organic Rosehip Oil.
 It’s said to improve the appearance of imperfections and skin texture and visibly brighten and even the skin out.

 What it promises: